alex55k/text-rpg/README.md

 # text-rpg
-A simple repository for Text Based RPG Game
+A simple script for Text Based RPG Game